airbnb/ts-migrate/packages/ts-migrate/README.md

 We also have the same alias for functions: `type $TSFixMeFunction = (...args: any[]) => any;`.

-> How did you use to-migrate?
+> How did you use ts-migrate?

 It was used a lot at Airbnb codebase!
 With the help of the ts-migrate we were able to migrate the main part of the entire codebase to the TypeScript.
 We were able to provide much better starting points in the migration for the huge applications (50k+ lines of codes) and they were migrated in one day!